 Address Childhood Trauma

 67% of young people have suffered trauma during their lifetime—whether it’s food insecurity, an abusive parent or guardian, homelessness, or some other sustained traumatic event.
-Resilient Richland is raising awareness around childhood trauma to shatter taboos, end painful silences, and create healing.
+Resilient Midlands is raising awareness around childhood trauma to shatter taboos, end painful silences, and create healing.

 Free Tax Filing